Fritz Schäffer: Biography

-Politics
+Political career

 From 1918 to 1933, Schäffer was a member of the BVP.
 In 1929, he became chairman of this Bavarian regionalist party.
 From 1920 to 1933, he was a member of the Landtag of Bavaria.
 In his early political career, he made some anti-Semitic speeches, a fact that would haunt him in his later political life.
 Nevertheless, he opposed the Nazis' rise to power in Bavaria and took part in the formation of the Bayernwacht in 1931, an organisation aimed at protecting conservative politicians from the SA.
 He aimed at forming a coalition, which would include the Nazi Party and the Centre Party, arguing that such a step would neutralise the Nazi party to some extent.
 After this failed, he attempted to elevate the last Bavarian crown prince, Rupprecht, to the dictatorial position of Staatskommissar.
 The move ultimately failed due to the resistance of Bavarian prime minister, Heinrich Held, who feared that Schäffer would be made prime minister in his stead.

 In 1933, Schäffer found himself imprisoned for his actions against the Nazis.
 He was imprisoned from 1933 until 1934, after which he worked as a lawyer.
 He was imprisoned again in Dachau concentration camp after the 20 July Plot until the end of World War II, from August to October 1944.

 In 1945 he was among the founders of the CSU.
 He was engaged in continuous strife with the party leader, Josef Müller over party politics.
 Müller wished to make the party multi-confessional, while Schäffer tried to move it towards a revival of the Catholic-dominated BVP.
 He was made the first postwar prime minister of Bavaria by General George S. Patton in 1945, but was relieved of his post by General Dwight D. Eisenhower after a couple of months, when his anti-Semitic past became known.
 Eisenhower, unlike Patton, also disliked the fact that Schäffer hired ex-Nazis for his administration.
 He was barred from politics by the US authorities until 1948, accused of being a Nazi sympathizer.
 He managed to clear himself of this charge and reentered politics afterwards.

 From 1949 to 1961, he was a member of the Bundestag.
 He became Minister of Finance of the new Federal Republic of Germany in 1949 and held this post until 1957.
 In 1957, after elections, Konrad Adenauer, chancellor of Germany, attempted to remove Schäffer from his cabinet as his tight fiscal policies were felt as a hindrance to Germany's economic growth.
 After political negotiations, Schäffer was awarded the justice ministry instead.

 During his time as German Minister of Finance, he became the second-most powerful man in federal politics.
 He was known for his tight fiscal policies, aimed at keeping the German currency stable.
 In this role, he strongly resisted any reparation claims to victims of the Nazi reign.
 After German rearmament, Schäffer was engaged in many arguments about defense spending, often irritating his NATO partners by his refusals to allocate more money to it.